reubensgithub/AI-coursework/README.md

 **Footnote**

 Please refer to the output files for questions 1.2.4 and 1.3.2, as some final paths are omitted due to the size and number of coordinates outputted.

-**Code**

-There is no code provided in the instructions, only explanations on how to edit existing code.